marykebbert/marykebbert/README.md

 ## Hi there, I'm Mary Ebbert 👋

-I am an upcoming graduate of the statistics program at Brigham Young University (Aug 2020-Jun 2023), where I specialize in data science.
+I am a recent graduate of the statistics program at Brigham Young University (Aug 2020-Jun 2023), where I specialized in data science.
 I am passionate about using data to drive insights, create models, and inform business decisions.

 ### Skills